God is in the shaking

 “The LORD of Hosts is with us.
 The God of Jacob is our refuge.”

+When your private world is sliding into the sea, the lie comes fast and sounds reasonable: God would have stopped this if He were really here.
 Upheaval lies to us about God.
 It whispers that the shaking is evidence of His absence — that a present God would have held the mountains in place.
 But Psalm 46 reverses the logic completely.
-The mountains were never the refuge; they were only mountains, and mountains fall.
+But the mountains were never your refuge; they were only mountains, and mountains fall.
+He was never the solid ground you were standing on; He is the refuge underneath it, and the quake is how you find Him.
 God was always the refuge, and the day the mountains fall is the day you find out you were leaning on Him all along, or discover that you weren't.

-This is the difference between an upheaval that destroys faith and one that deepens it.
-Both feel the same from inside — the same loss, the same vertigo.
+This is the whole difference between an upheaval that destroys faith and one that deepens it.
+Both feel the same from inside — the same vertigo, the same loss.
 But one concludes God has left, and one concludes the mountains were never God.
 The second is the truth.
-He is a very present help in trouble, not after it.
+He is a very present help in the trouble, not merely after it has passed.
 When everything you thought was solid is sliding into the sea, He has not gone anywhere.
 He is the refuge you can only find once the mountains are out of the way.